Skip to main content

 4. Message loop resumes

-5. On disconnect, session saved to Redis (1h TTL)
+5. On disconnect, session saved server-side

 Session Details